jayant-kumar-dev/jayant-kumar-dev/README.md

 My current research asks what happens to lightweight, noise-based authentication schemes when an adversary is permitted superposition access to the protocol oracle - a threat model that sits between the classical and fully quantum settings, and where several otherwise-sound constructions turn out to leak structure.

-Research focus:
+## Research focus:

-- Quantum cryptanalysis of symmetric and lightweight authentication protocols
-- Learning Parity with Noise (LPN) and its deterministic variants
-- Spectral / Walsh–Hadamard methods for leakage characterisation
-- Superposition-query security models (Q1 / Q2)
-- Post-Quantum Cryptography deployment and migration
-- Cryptographic Bill of Materials (CBOM) and PQC readiness assessment
+-Quantum cryptanalysis of symmetric and lightweight authentication protocols -Learning Parity with Noise (LPN) and its deterministic variants -Spectral / Walsh–Hadamard methods for leakage characterisation -Superposition-query security models (Q1 / Q2) -Siftingless Quantum Key Distribution — finite-block, finite-key regimes -LDPC code design for QKD information reconciliation (density evolution, BESC) -Post-Quantum Cryptography deployment and migration (ML-KEM / hybrid TLS) -Cryptographic Bill of Materials (CBOM) and PQC readiness assessment

 Alongside the theoretical work I build open-source tooling that makes these analyses reproducible, lead the CTF team **QuantumAegis**, and work on applied security engineering.